ibm-cloud-docs/secrets-manager/framework/iam.md

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/iam?topic=iam-custom-roles&interface=ui#custom-access-roles) and pick the actions to include.
 {: tip}

+The following actions are specific to the [Trial and Standard]{: tag-blue} plans:

 | Role | Description |
 | ----- | :----- |